fact-claims/fact.claims/www.fact.claims/content/paper/index.md

-# Fact Claims: Towards Trustworthy AI

-We need a simple solution that is easy to implement, based on existing standards, best practices, is future-ready and trustworthy.

-- The [fact claims RFC](../rfc/draft.md) proposes a methodology for leveraging the `InterPlanetary File System (IPFS)`, `Linked Data`, and `Smart Contracts` into a trusted web of fact graphs.

 ---
+layout: paper
+---

+# Fact-based, Trustworthy AI

+**A simple solution that is easy to implement, tamper-proof and future-ready.**

 ## 1. Problem Statement

-Addressing the challenges associated with untrusted, raw data lacking ethical or commercial context requires comprehensive approaches that encompass data integrity, attribution, ethical considerations, legal compliance, contextual understanding, bias mitigation, and transparency.

-In 2024, the Internet started buzzing with AI agents, crawlers and language models all vying for their moment of glory.
+In 2023, the Internet started buzzing with AI agents, crawlers and language models all vying for their moment of glory.

 We've learned that they can be clever, creative, productive and resourceful, but also lacking in integrity, factual grounding and attribution.

-As with all new technologies, new challenges also emerged- AI builders struggle to knowing what content is fair use, whether it has restrictive licensing and so on.
+As with all new technologies, new challenges also emerged.

 Content creators need a way to verify and demonstrate ownership, receive attribution even negotiate automatic compensation.

+Teams building `AI` struggle to know what content is fair use, whether it has permissive licensing and so on.

 We consider the following challenges with respect to AI so that society benefits as a whole.